RI-SE/SAVANT/markit/README.md

 ![SAVANT logo](../docs/savant_logo.png)

-**Advanced multi-engine object detection and tracking for UAV videos**
+**Multi-engine object detection and tracking with OpenLabel output**

 Markit is a command-line tool for detecting and tracking objects using oriented bounding boxes (OBB), the default YOLO model is tuned for drone footage of road traffic.
 It combines multiple detection engines, resolves conflicts between them, and exports results in an ASAM OpenLabel JSON compatible format (the tool supports a subset of OpenLabel).